lyj789/liuyijing/_pages/about.md

 Misc
 ======
 * \[2004 - now\] Rhythmic Gymnastics Enthusiast.
-Proud to have maintained consistency and passion for this beautiful sport.
+Proud to have maintained a passion for this beautiful sport.